EnderCommunity/Universal-Accounts-System/README.md

 >
 > Service login prompt (trusted/untrusted device):
 >
-> 1. User will be promted to continue to the website (button must say "Continue as {PP}{username}"), or sign out and sign in with another account
+> 1. User will be prompted to continue to the website (button must say "Continue as {PP}{username}"), or sign out and sign in with another account
 >
 > Settings change confirmation prompt (trusted device):
 >